evcc-io/evcc.io/content/datenschutz.en.md

 - Billing address
 - IP address
 - Purchase date and time
-- Type of sponsorship purchased (quarterly, yearly, lifetime)
+- Type of sponsorship purchased (monthly, yearly, lifetime)

 creem.io acts as our Merchant of Record and is responsible for:
 - Secure payment processing